 Rad Racer is basically Square's take on OutRun.
-Playing the game with the Power Glove is very cool and impressive.
+Playing the game with the Power Glove and 3D glasses is very cool and impressive.

 After selecting a vehicle, press B the number of times for the course you want to select.
 The speed meter will increase with each press.
 Then, hold Up + Right and press Start.